neoforged/Documentation/docs/worldgen/biomemodifier.md

 # Biome Modifiers

-Biome Modifiers are a data-driven system that allows for changing many aspects of a biome.
-Ranging from injecting or removing PlacedFeatures, adding or deleting mob spawns, changing the climate, and adjusting foliage and water color.
-NeoForge provides several default Biome Modifiers that covers the majority of use cases for both players and modders.
+Biome Modifiers are a data-driven system that allows for changing many aspects of a biome, including the ability to inject or remove PlacedFeatures, add or remove mob spawns, change the climate, and adjust foliage and water color.
+NeoForge provides several default biome modifiers that cover the majority of use cases for both players and modders.

 ### Recommended Section To Read:

-- Players or Pack Makers:
+- Players or pack developers:
   - [Applying Biome Modifiers](#Applying-Biome-Modifiers)
   - [Built-in Neoforge Biome Modifiers](#Builtin-Neoforge-Biome-Modifiers)